brucemack/WARS-Birdhouse/README.md

 How Do I Access The Network?
 ============================

 Users access the network using desktop stations that are fitted with a USB serial port.
-The desktop station runs exactly the same firmware as the birdhouse repeater, but also it allows access to a serial command protocol that can send and receive messages on the network.
-The desktop stations have all of the same RF components and are full-fledged nodes on the network (with their own addresses).
+The desktop station runs exactly the same firmware as the birdhouse repeater.
+A serial command protocol is used to send and receive messages on the network.
+The desktop stations have all of the required RF components and are full-fledged nodes on the network (with their own addresses).
 Desktop nodes don't use the solar/battery installation since they can be powered from the USB port.

 Currently users interact with the network using a conventional serial terminal running on a PC (ie. PUTTY or something similar).
 No special software is required.
 A Python desktop user interface is planned to improve ergonomics.
 The serial commands are described in a later section.